opencomputeproject/SAI-Challenger/usecases/README.md

 ## Physical DUT, Testbed-in-a-box, SW & HW Traffic Generators
 This use-case is builds upon the [Physical DUT, Testbed-in-a-box, SW Traffic Generator](#physical-dut-testbed-in-a-box-sw-traffic-generator) but adds in the HW traffic-generator features of the UHD100T32.

->**Note:** This does not exist.
-This is a concept only.
+>**Note:** This is a concept only, it has not been developed or tested.
 It would require a TBD SW image and license on the UHD100T32.

 Summary:
 * SAI-Challenger runs on the test host